keithbuhler/keithbuhler.github.io/pages-philosophy/disputation-topics.md

 This is a yes/no question.
 So answer the question!
 Don't say you "see both sides."
 ARGUE ONE SIDE, even if you're not 100% sure about it.
 For example:  Yes: If you argue that CEO compensation is sometimes too high, state in your objections section the single best reason to think that CEO pay is just.
 Then explain, in the argument section,  when and why a certain amount is unjust.
 No: If you argue that CEO compensation is never too high, state in your objections section the single best reason to think CEO pay is sometimes unjust.
 Then explain, in the argument section, why even high amounts are just.

-### Unit Paper 3 (Universal Norms)
+### Unit Paper 3 (Moral Law) - Is the moral law objective or convention?

 If morality is not merely an illusion, then it is either a law of nature discovered by humans (like rules of mathematics or logic) or a convention created by humans (like the rules of spelling or and baseball).
-Pojman, Hobbes, and Kreeft agree that morality is *useful* for keeping society together, reducing suffering, and promoting flourishing.
-But Pojman seems to think morality is *merely* useful (and not real), where Kreeft argues that it is *both useful and real* -- or perhaps useful because it is real.
+Certainly, morality is *useful* -- useful for keeping society together, reducing suffering, and promoting flourishing.
+But is it real or merely conventional?
 Using examples such as illustrated in the Tao, the Inside Job, or other readings, argue for one of these two claims.

-### Unit Paper 4 Option A (Incentives)
+### Unit Paper 4 Option A (Incentives) -- Is small information and small money lobbying the only acceptable form of lobbying?

 Is the author (Andrew Stark) correct that small info and small money are the only morally acceptable forms of lobbying since they have the least risk of corruption?

-### Unit Paper 4 Option B (Deception)
+### Unit Paper 4 Option B (Deception) -- Is it ever permissable for businesses to deceive?

-Is it ever morally acceptable for a business to tell an untruth, a partial truth, or a combination of truth and BS?
+Is it ever morally permissible for a business to tell an untruth, a partial truth, or a combination of truth and BS?
 If so, when?
 If not, why not?

-### Unit Paper 5 Option A (Affirmative Action):
+### Unit Paper 5 Option A (Affirmative Action) -- Is affirmative action for black Americans the only morally acceptable form?

 Is the author (Bernard Boxill) correct that affirmative action on behalf of black folks is only morally acceptable form of affirmative action, since diversity of other cultures at the top would not secure social stability?

-### Unit Paper 5 Option B (Safety):
+### Unit Paper 5 Option B (Safety) -- Do businesses have an obligation to provide safe products?

 Is the author (Hasnas) correct that businesses do not have an obligation to provide safe products to the public but only to communicate the level of danger?